Inpatient Drug Rehab

 Thousands of people across the nation struggle with dual diagnosis conditions.
 A dual diagnosis occurs when you experience the symptoms related to drug and alcohol abuse and a mental health condition.
 Seeking help to overcome these conditions requires the support and services of the team at a skilled dual diagnosis treatment center.

-Overcoming addiction is a process that is not without challenges.
+Overcoming addiction and/or mental health issues is a process that is not without challenges.
 Acknowledging a struggle with drugs or alcohol and choosing to reach out for help is likely one of the more complex and challenging decisions someone with a substance use disorder will make.
-If you (or a loved one) are ready to put struggles with addiction in the past and have started considering rehab, you may have noticed there is more than one type of program.
-Searching for the best rehab near you will produce several options, including inpatient and outpatient drug and alcohol treatment programs.
+If you (or a loved one) are ready to put struggles with addiction and mental illness in the past and have started considering treatment, you may have noticed there is more than one type of program.
+Searching for the best rehab near you will produce several options.

-The symptoms of addiction are different from person to person.
-Also, each substance will produce effects that may be different from other substances.
+The symptoms of addiction and mental health issues are different from person to person.
+Also, each substance or mental disorder will produce effects that may be different from other substances or mental disorders.
 The particular way in which substances impact the user points to the need for treatment that is unique to the individual and their specific treatment needs.
-This includes choosing a program where the level of care (program intensity) matches the severity of your addiction and other factors that contribute to your ability to achieve sobriety.
+This includes choosing a program where the level of care (program intensity) matches the severity of your addiction and other factors that contribute to your ability to achieve sobriety and a healthy mind.

 At an inpatient drug rehab in NJ, you will check into a treatment center for the duration of your treatment program.
 As you work towards sobriety in a 30, 60, or 90-day treatment program, you will live at the rehab and participate in daily therapy sessions.
 The treatment team at an inpatient rehab is available on a continual basis (24/7) to ensure you have access to medical and mental health supports when needed.
-Inpatient programs offer a wide range of addiction treatment and care services.
+Inpatient programs offer a wide range of addiction and mental disorder treatment and care services.
 Some of the most common include medically assisted detox services, nutritional support, and medication management.
-You can also expect comprehensive, evidence-based therapy and treatment services designed to help patients understand and overcome addiction.
+You can also expect comprehensive, evidence-based therapy and treatment services designed to help patients understand and overcome addiction and mental illness.

 Inpatient vs. Outpatient: Which is Right for Me?

-Both inpatient and outpatient programs provide effective addiction treatment services designed to help you get and stay sober.
+Both inpatient and outpatient programs provide effective addiction and mental illness treatment services designed to help you get and stay sober.
 However, each has particular qualities and services that may make one “better” for your overall treatment needs.

 How to Find the Best Inpatient Drug Rehab in NJ